top of page

 Poetry

-We publish poems that reward slow, attentive reading.
-We consider formal work, free verse, prose poems, and hybrid forms when the choices in line, image, and structure are clearly intentional.
+We publish poems that reward careful, attentive reading.
+We consider formal work, free verse, prose poems, and hybrid forms when choices of line, image, and structure are deliberate and sustained across the poem.

-Send the poem that follows you through your day.
-It may take place at a kitchen table after an argument, in a parking lot outside a store that is closing, in a hospital corridor at shift change, during a long shift at work, in a string of messages on a phone, or inside a sentence you have replayed for years.
+Send the poem that stays with the conditions of a day.
+It might unfold at a kitchen table after an argument, in a parking lot outside a store that is closing, in a hospital corridor at shift change, during a long stretch of work, in a sequence of messages on a phone, or inside a sentence you have returned to for years.
+The setting should be specific, and the situation should carry pressure.

-We are interested in poems about relationships, grief, desire, faith and doubt, neighborhood and place, illness, work, money, and other forces that press on private lives.
-Lines should carry rhythm and pressure, and the syntax should allow a careful general reader to follow the movement of thought.
-The poem should leave the reader with a specific image, phrase, or turn in thinking that changes how they see a detail or situation.
+We are drawn to poems about relationships, grief, desire, faith and doubt, neighborhood and place, illness, work, money, and the forces that shape private lives.
+Lines should be controlled and purposeful, and the syntax should allow a careful general reader to follow the movement of thought.
+Strong poems leave the reader with a concrete image, phrase, or shift in understanding that changes how a detail or moment is perceived.

 Photography

-For The Writers publishes photographic work that can stand alongside the writing as part of a coherent editorial line.
-We consider single images, small sequences, and photographic essays, with particular interest in architectural studies, street photography, and black-and-white work with strong contrast and decisive shadows.
+For The Writers publishes photographic work that can stand alongside the writing and maintain a coherent editorial standard.
+We consider single images, short sequences, and photographic essays, with particular interest in architectural studies, street photography, and black-and-white work with strong contrast and decisive shadows.

-We are drawn to images that notice structure and pattern in the built world, that pay attention to facades, corridors, stairwells, signage, bus stops, storefront glass, and the corners where people pass without looking up.
-Strong submissions use framing, light, and sequence to build meaning, so that a group of photographs carries a quiet narrative or argument even without accompanying text.
-We value photographic work that leans into metaphor, where a hallway can represent a stalemate, a window can read as a threshold, or a street corner can signal a point of decision.
+We are drawn to photographs that register structure and pattern in the built world and that attend to facades, corridors, stairwells, signage, bus stops, storefront glass, and the overlooked corners where people move through a city without looking up.
+Strong submissions use framing, light, and sequencing to establish meaning, so that a set of photographs can carry a narrative line or a clear point even without accompanying text.

-Images may be documentary or staged, quiet or overtly political, but they should remain anchored in the real world and in the textures of actual places.
+Images may be documentary or staged, but they must remain anchored in the real world and in the texture of actual places.
 We do not review photography created primarily to illustrate speculative or fantastical scenes.